CJS2030: Access

 CJS is opening doors to the profession — beginning with the highest-caliber journalism education.

-The Loan Repayment Assistance Program — the first of its kind in the journalism industry — was launched in 2023 to help support recent Columbia Journalism School graduates who bring their talent and skills to nonprofit news media organizations.
-The school may lend up to $50,000 over five years to help make loan payments.
+The Loan Repayment Assistance Program — the first of its kind in the journalism industry — was launched in 2023 to help support recent Columbia Journalism School graduates who bring their talent and skills to local newsrooms.
+The school may lend up to $30,000 over three years to help make loan payments.

 Following the long-standing model of law schools and medical schools, the school introduced this program to reinvent the business model for its industry.
-By providing financial aid to graduates working in nonprofit organizations, the program brings tomorrow's reporters into the most vital newsrooms of today.
+By providing financial aid to graduates working in local newsrooms, the program brings tomorrow's reporters into the most vital newsrooms of today, supporting journalists whose work is critical to upholding press freedom and protecting the First Amendment.

 “Finding out that the journalism school would start offering loan repayments was on par with the level of excitement I felt getting into Columbia in the first place."